shivannis/xandr-docs-public/xandr-docs/articles/monetize/edit-buyer-eligibility-allowed-payment-types-and-targeting-access.md

 You will have the option to expose domains or full URLs to external buyers.

-Age and gender targeting information can only be shared if you include the Xandr age and gender macro when exporting your placement tag.
+Age and gender targeting information can only be shared if you include the Microsoft Advertising age and gender macro when exporting your placement tag.
 For more information, see [Export Placement Tags](export-placement-tags.md).

 For **Categories (Custom),** there is the additional option to expose specific categories.
 To select specific custom categories, choose **Expose Custom** and then click
 **Edit** to display the list of custom categories.
 Click on a category in the **Available Items** area to add it to the **Selected Items** area.
 To remove a category from the